nf-core/oncoanalyser/docs/usage.md

 ## Supported analyses

-A variety of analyses are accessible in oncoanalyser and are implicitly run according to the data available in the samplesheet.
+A variety of analyses are accessible in oncoanalyser and are implicitly run according to the data described in the samplesheet.
 The supported analysis types for each workflow are listed below.

 | Input sequence data                 |  WGS/WTS workflow  | Targeted sequencing workflow<sup>\*</sup> |